 Ohio House Bill 33, Sec.
 3339.06.
-(A)(1) established the Miami university center for civics, culture, and society, and required the Board of Trustees to submit to the Ohio Senate, by no later than December 31, 2023, a seven-member center academic council.
+(A)(1) established the Miami university center for civics, culture, and society, and required the Board of Trustees to submit to the Ohio Senate a seven-member center academic council.

-Trustee Haines moved, Trustee McNellie seconded, and by unanimous voice vote, with all voting in favor and none opposed, the resolution was approved.
+Trustee Burgess moved, Trustee McNellie seconded, and by unanimous voice vote, with all voting in favor and none opposed, the resolution was approved.